 Prior to starting his firm, Mr. Ein worked for The Carlyle Group, Brentwood Associates and Goldman Sachs.
 He received his BS in Economics with a concentration in finance from The Wharton School at the University of Pennsylvania and his MBA from The Harvard Business School.

-Mr. Dryden has served as our President, Chief Financial Officer and a member of the Board of Directors since our inception.
+Mr. Dryden served as President, Chief Financial Officer and a member of the board of directors of Capitol Investment Corp.
+IV from inception until the completion of the business combination with Nesco and since such time has served as director of Nesco.
 From July 2015 until it completed its business combination in June 2017, Mr. Dryden was the President, Chief Financial Officer, Treasurer, Secretary and a Director of Capitol III.
 Since the closing of the business combination, Mr. Dryden has continued to serve as a director of Capitol III (now known as Cision Ltd.).
 From March 2013 to July 2015, Mr. Dryden served as the Chief Financial Officer and a Director of Capitol II.
 Mr. Dryden has continued to serve as a director of Lindblad Expeditions since the closing of its business combination.
 Mr. Dryden is also the founder of Dryden Capital Management, LLC, a private investment firm that invests in and builds private companies, and has served as its President since March 2013.
 Mr. Dryden has also been Vice Chairman of CDS Logistics Management, Inc., one of the largest providers of home improvement product delivery services in the United States, since 2009.
 From August 2005 to February 2013, Mr. Dryden worked in Citigroup’s Investment Banking division in New York, most recently as a Managing Director where he led the coverage effort for a number of the firm’s Global Technology, Media and Telecommunications clients.
 From 2000 to 2005, Mr. Dryden held the titles of Associate and Vice President at Jefferies & Company, a middle market investment banking firm.
 From 1998 to 2000, Mr. Dryden worked in the investment banking group at BB&T Corporation.
 Mr. Dryden holds a B.S. in Business Administration with a dual concentration in finance and management from the University of Richmond.

 Lawrence Calcano has served as a member of Capitol’s Board of Directors since June 2017.
 Mr. Calcano is the Chief Executive Officer of iCapital Network, which he joined in January 2014.
 Prior to iCapital Network, Mr. Calcano co-founded i1 Biometrics, a privately held information and technology company developing protection and performance products for the sports and military markets, in June 2012 and served as the company’s Chief Executive Officer from June 2012 to September 2013.
 From January 2010 to June 2012, Mr. Calcano served as Chairman and Chief Executive Officer of Bite Tech, Inc., a maker of protective and performance oriented oral devices for the athletic marketplace.
 Mr. Calcano also served as a member of the Board of Directors of Capitol I, Capitol II and Capitol III.
 From 1990 to June 2006, Mr. Calcano was affiliated with Goldman, Sachs & Co., most recently serving as the co-head of the Global Technology Banking Group of the Investment Banking Division, prior to which he headed the firm’s east coast technology group and was the co-Chief Operating Officer of the High Technology Department.
 From 1985 to 1988, Mr. Calcano was an analyst at Morgan Stanley.
 Mr. Calcano was named to the Forbes Midas List of the most influential people in venture capital in 2001 (the inaugural year), 2002, 2004, 2005 and 2006.
 Mr. Calcano received a B.A. from Holy Cross College, and attended the Amos Tuck School of Business at Dartmouth from 1988 to 1990, and graduated as a Tuck Scholar.